grafana/agent/docs/developer/releasing.md

 * Make sure to also update the **date** in the title.
 * See [here](https://github.com/grafana/agent/pull/2873/files) for an example pull request.

+#### Update the "Upgrade guide"
+The "Upgrade guide" is located in `docs/sources/upgrade-guide/_index.md` and lists breaking changes and deprecated features relevant to each release.
+Make sure that it is updated similarly to the changelog.

 #### Search and replace the old version with the new one

 Go through the entire repository and find references to the previous release version, updating them to reference the new version **where necessary**.

+NOTE: Please do not update the `operations/helm` directory.
+It is updated independently from Agent releases for now.

 NOTE: There are files such as "[pkg/operator/defaults.go](https://github.com/grafana/agent/blob/main/pkg/operator/defaults.go)",